datastaxdevs/workshop-ai-as-api/README.md

 ## Train the model

-The goal of this phase is to have our text classifier model ready to be used: that means, not only will we train it on a labeled dataset, but also we will take care of exporting it in a format suitable for later loading by the API.
+The goal of this phase is to have your text classifier model ready to be used: that means, not only will you train it on a labeled dataset, but also you will take care of exporting it in a format suitable for later loading by the API.